gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ## Abstract

 The main purpose of this excerise was to implement an algorithm accordic to this, the end effector of a robotic arm will perform a periodic straight movemet but also avoids moving obstacles (red and green columns in the above image).
+Click here to watch [demo](https://user-images.githubusercontent.com/50829499/111825598-4ff64400-88f0-11eb-92ef-dbccfc999726.mp4)

 ## Robotic Arm